stephsuber/renci-website/src/content/news/features/2010/09/16_renci-issues-call-for-nc-state-visualization-projects/index.md

 <p><strong class="head2">About RENCI at North Carolina State</strong></p>

 <p>RENCI at North Carolina State opened in 2007 and supports the use of visualization technology and advanced computational methods to explore issues in science, engineering, the arts and humanities.
-Located in the Partners I Building on Centennial Campus, the center features a 14-foot-by-8-foot rear-projection visualization wall, remote video collaboration capabilities, onsite staff expertise in visualization and analytics, and links to RENCI experts at sites across North Carolina, including UNC Chapel Hill, Duke University, and RENCI’s home office in Chapel Hill.</p>
+Located in the Partners I Building on Centennial Campus, the center features a 14-foot-by-8-foot rear-projection visualization wall, remote video collaboration capabilities, onsite staff expertise in visualization and analytics, and links to RENCI experts at sites across North Carolina, including UNC Chapel Hill, Duke University, and RENCI's home office in Chapel Hill.</p>

 <p><br class="spacer_" /></p>